YingCG/css-module-thundertalk/README.md

 ## This example have 3 different way for styling in react app:
-1. main css in the public folder
+1. Home page using a main css from the public folder
-2. inline style pass as an javascript object
+2. Home page has an inline style pass as an javascript object, to style the button
+3. Notes Page have two css module styling.
+Which we import as component, using inline style method.
+4. Notes page also have another button using main css from the public folder as a comparison.
-3. css module which we import as component, to keep the code clean, reusable and no more style conflict using inline style method.
+5. CSS module help to keep the code clean, reusable and no more style conflict.

 # Getting Started with Create React App